Hurricane Beryl forms in Atlantic, heads for east Caribbean

 Forecasters said Beryl probably would dissipate once it moved south of Haiti and the Dominican Republic.

-Beryl was centered 965 miles (1,555 kilometers) east-southeast of the Lesser Antilles late Friday afternoon and was moving west at 15 mph (24 kph).
+Beryl was centered 890 miles (1,430 kilometers) east-southeast of the Lesser Antilles late Friday and was moving west at 14 mph (22 kph).

 Meanwhile, a tropical depression formed in the Atlantic well off the North Carolina coast, and the hurricane center said it was expected to remain offshore as it strengthens into a tropical storm on Saturday.